alanboy/stuff/blog/_posts/2020-01-05-new-products.markdown

 In response to lukewarm reviews from customers, Seagate's program manager lowered his 3.5-inch sales estimates, and the firm's executives canceled the program.
 Their reasoning?
 The markets for 5.25-inch products were larger, and the sales generated by spending the engineering effort on new 5.25-inch products would create'

 Seagate finally began shipping 3.5-inch drives in early 1988'the same year in which the performance trajectory of 3.5-inch drives (shown in Figure 1.7) intersected the trajectory of capacity demanded in desktop computers.
 By that time, the industry had shipped, cumulatively, nearly $750 million in 3.5-inch products.
 Interestingly, according to industry observers, as of 1991 almost none of Seagate's 3.5-inch products had been sold to manufacturers of portable/laptop/notebook computers.
-In other words, Seagate's primary customers were still desktop'
+In other words, Seagate's primary customers were still gem desktop'

 The fear of cannibalizing sales of existing products is often cited as a reason why established firms delay the introduction of new technologies.